gradle/gradle/subprojects/docs/src/docs/release/notes.md

 that was introduced in Gradle 1.3 with the ‘ivy-publish’ plugin.
 The new publication mechanism (which is currently “incubating”, including this plugin) will expand and improve over the subsequent Gradle releases to provide more convenience and flexibility than the existing publication mechanism plus very powerful features to wire your components across builds & teams.

-In the simplest case, publishing to a Maven repository looks like…
+In the simplest case, publishing to a Maven repository looks like:

+    apply plugin: 'java'
     apply plugin: 'maven-publish'

     group = 'group'